February 10, 2020

 Long-term memory is produced by the hippocampus’s changes in neural connections which are spread throughout the brain.
 Parts of the brain associated with storing long-term memories are:

 Although, the permanent storage of long-term memories depends on the depth of connections between neurons.
-In other words, memories with stronger connections are the ones we have deeply processed.
+In other words, a long term memory with stronger connections are the ones we have deeply processed.

-According to Atkinson and Shiffrin (1971), short term memory lasts between 15 and 30 seconds.
+According to Atkinson and Shiffrin (1971), short term memory psychology definition lasts between 15 and 30 seconds.
 This figure, however, can range from mere seconds up to one minute, depending on rehearsal or active maintenance.